Fritz Loses On Day Of Shocks At Japan Open - UrduPoint

 Fritz Loses On Day Of Shocks At Japan Open

-Tokyo, (APP - UrduPoint / Pakistan Point News - 26th Sep, 2024) US Open finalist Taylor Fritz crashed out of the Japan Open in the first round on Thursday and Frances Tiafoe and Stefanos Tsitsipas joined him on a day of shocks in Tokyo.
+Tokyo, (APP - UrduPoint / Pakistan Point News - 27th Sep, 2024) US Open finalist Taylor Fritz crashed out of the Japan Open in the first round on Thursday and Frances Tiafoe, Casper Ruud and Stefanos Tsitsipas joined him on a day of shocks in Tokyo.

 Top seed Fritz, who this month became the first American man to reach a Grand Slam final since 2009, was bundled out 6-4, 3-6, 6-3 by France's Arthur Fils.